bep/netlify-lighthouse-test/README.md

-A test setup for Lighthouse tests of Netlify PR previews.
+A test setup for Lighthouse tests of Netlify PR previews....

 Some notes: